 Clicking the entry introduces that Quick Part paragraph arrangement into the current document.

-AutoText part of Quick Parts, as explained in the Introduction to this article.
+AutoText is part of Quick Parts, as explained in the Introduction to this article.

-When you start typing its name, you should get an AutoText prompt to press ENTER to insert the full expression, as is in the example on the right.
+When you start typing its name, you should get an AutoText prompt to press ENTER to insert the full expression.

 If you don’t get a prompt, then my workaround is to press the keyboard key F3 after your typing.